Advisory firm Sontag stops taking fees from Schwab and Fidelity

+* VP BANK HAS COMPLETED THE SHARE BUYBACK PROGRAMME ON THE STANDARD TRADING LINE ANNOUNCED ON 6 JUNE 2016.

-NEW YORK Sontag Advisory, which oversees $3.6 billion of investments for wealthy families and individuals, has reversed its policy of accepting payments from Charles Schwab Corp (SCHW.N) and Fidelity Investments for recommending the brokerage firms to Sontag clients.
+NEW YORK May 9 Sontag Advisory, which oversees $3.6 billion of investments for wealthy families and individuals, has reversed its policy of accepting payments from Charles Schwab Corp and Fidelity Investments for recommending the brokerage firms to Sontag clients.

 Reuters last month reported that a few registered investment advisers, including Sontag, were collecting part of that sales fee and not sharing it with their clients - a practice that may violate their fiduciary duties to those clients.
 Reuters reported that regulators may be investigating the practice.